-(a) Bids will be evaluated on the basis of the most economically advantageous Bid having regard to the criteria set out in the ISDS.
-This methodology sets out how each Bid will be scored against the criteria set in the Affordability and Economic Cost aspects of the Bid.

-- (b) The scoring mechanism used to evaluate the Economic Cost and Affordability criteria reflects the fact that this is a quantitative assessment of the Economic Cost and the Affordability of the project to the Authority. - (c) The Economic Cost and Affordability criteria accounts for 40% of the total evaluation score.
-The scoring system will award scores by comparing the Economic Cost and Affordability of the bids to the mean of the Economic Costs and Affordability of all the bids received.
+- (a) Bids will be evaluated on the basis of the most economically advantageous tender having regard to the criteria set out in the CFT.
+This methodology sets out how each Bid will be scored against the criteria set in the Affordability and Economic Cost aspects of the Bid. - (b) The scoring mechanism used to evaluate the Economic Cost and Affordability criteria reflects the fact that this is a quantitative assessment of the Economic Cost and the Affordability of the project to the Authority. - (c) The Economic Cost and Affordability criteria accounts for 40% of the total evaluation score.
+The scoring system will award scores by comparing the Economic Cost and Affordability of the bids to the mean of the Economic Cost and Affordability of the bids received at the CFT and the ISDS stage.
 Further details of how the mean for Affordability and Economic Cost criteria and the scoring are derived are set out below. - (d) These criteria are scored out of 10.
-The agreed scores will then be weighted accordingly with 75% weighting given to Economic Cost, and 25% weighting given to Affordability, to give a score out of 40 for Affordability and Economic Cost. - (e) Participants should note that they should provide fully worked up responses to all questions for all solutions.
+The agreed scores will then be weighted accordingly with 75% weighting given to Economic Cost, and 25% weighting given to Affordability, to give a score out of 40 for Affordability and Economic Cost. - (e) Bidders should note that they should provide fully worked up responses to all questions for all solutions.